 Running out of ideas as you work on your scrapbooks?
 Need some new inspiration for your scrapbook layouts?
-These new scrapbooking techniques will bring a new lease of life to your pages.
+These new scrapbook tips and techniques will bring a new lease of life to your pages.

 One of the most popular techniques for scrapbooking is creating interactive pages.
 Instead of putting your scrapbook pages in plastic sleeves, create layouts that contain little surprises.
 Here are some fun ideas:

-- Hidden Journaling Pocket.
-Journaling doesn’t always have to be in plain sight.
-In fact, keeping it hidden and letting the viewer hunt for it can be fun.
-For example, let’s say you’re creating a layout of your daughter as she leaves for the prom.
+Journaling doesn't always have to be in plain sight.
+In fact, keeping it hidden in a fabric scrapbooking pocket and letting the viewer hunt for it can be fun.
+For example, let's say you're creating a layout of your daughter as she leaves for the prom.
 One of your photo is a head to toe shot and another photo is a close-up of the wrist corsage.
 Embellish the page with lots of floral items.
-In the midst of the embellishments glue a small pocket that has a floral design on it.
-Tuck a journal card inside of the pocket.
+In the midst of all the creatively put-together embellishments, glue a small pocket that has a floral design on it.
+Tuck a journal card with a heartfelt message inside of the pocket.

 Journal pockets are super easy to make.
 You can create a pocket from chipboard, card stock or a library card pocket.
 As you fold the chipboard or card stock, make the back of the pocket a quarter of an inch hire than the front of the pocket.
 Cover the front of the pocket with decorative scrapbook paper, floral material or a large floral sticker.
 This simple, yet creative idea, ranks high in the new scrapbooking techniques.